JulioJu/medicalCentre/README.md

     * To investigate the page, use `wget -p -k https://www.metromobilite.fr/iti.html` Do not download with Chromium or Firefox, as they don't download font, and it breaks the webpage.

+    * Sadly, we can't inject script to change display cause of cross-domain rules.
+Therefore actually the better solution is to patch the app and server its own version of the app.
+License permit that.

     * I've sent a mail with the contact form under page opendata.
 I asked to add modes: